CT head (an approach)

 Next, concentrate specifically on reviewing for small collections of subdural or extradural blood that may have blended with the skull on routine windowing.
 Coronal reformats if available are particularly useful for this.
 Look for tiny volume subdural hemorrhage around the tentorium and circumferentially as thin hyperdense crescents.

 Now, and lastly, review the bones.
-This should always be performed, even when a bony algorithm hasn't been provided or where slice thickness is suboptimal.
+This should always be performed, even when a bony algorithm has not been provided or where slice thickness is suboptimal.
 Note that if there is a history of trauma, then dedicated thin bony images are helpful to detect undisplaced fractures.

 Review the skull vault for any fractures or destructive lesions.
 Spend some time checking the base of the skull as the increased complexity of this region can make identification of abnormalities more difficult.
-Don't forget to ensure that both TMJs are normally aligned.
+Do not forget to ensure that both TMJs are normally aligned.

 Review areas are different for everybody and you will develop your own list over time, usually as the result of misses, but some common review areas for a CT head include: